John Peyton, Baron Peyton of Yeovil: Politics

 Peyton unsuccessfully contested the safe Labour seat of Bristol Central for the Conservative Party in the 1950 general election.
 He was subsequently elected a Member of Parliament for Yeovil in the 1951 general election.
 He became Parliamentary Private Secretary to Nigel Birch, a junior defence minister, from 1952 to 1958.
 He supported the Suez War.
 He then served as Parliamentary Secretary to Richard Wood and Frederick Erroll, the Ministers of Power from 1962 to 1964.
 He remained opposition spokesman on power in opposition, until 1966.

 He became Minister of Transport in the government of Edward Heath after the 1970 general election, one of six Monday Club MP members to achieve high office.
 His ministerial office was renamed Minister of Transport Industries when it was combined into the new Department of the Environment in October 1970.
 He remained in this position until the February 1974 general election.
 He was in office when the Mersey Docks and Harbour Board collapsed; he privatised British Rail's travel agency, Thomas Cook & Son, in 1972; and made helmets compulsory for motorcyclists.
-He also delivered a Green Paper that proposed the Channel Tunnel.
+He also delivered a Green paper that proposed the Channel Tunnel.

 He became Shadow Leader of the House of Commons in opposition.
 In 1975, he sought to become leader of the Conservative Party, standing in the second ballot after Margaret Thatcher defeated Edward Heath in the first ballot.
 He gained only eleven votes in the election, coming bottom of the poll, and Thatcher was elected by a convincing majority.
-He was shadow Minister for Agriculture in Thatcher's shadow cabinet, and was offered the position of Minister of Transport after the Conservative victory in the 1979 general election, but refused to return to his old office and became the only member of the shadow cabinet not to secure a ministerial position in the new government.
+He was shadow Minister for Agriculture in Thatcher's shadow cabinet.
+He was offered the position of Minister of Transport after the Conservative victory in the 1979 general election, but refused to return to his old office, and became the only member of the shadow cabinet not to secure a ministerial position in the new government.
+Disappointed at not being offered any other post, this reportedly strained his relationship with Thatcher.

 Peyton stood down from the House of Commons at the 1983 general election, and Yeovil was won by Paddy Ashdown for the Liberal Party.
 Peyton was created a life peer as Baron Peyton of Yeovil, of Yeovil in the County of Somerset on 5 October 1983.

 He held right-wing views, but consistently opposed capital punishment, and he led a rebellion against the privatisation of the British rail industry under John Major in 1990.
-He also supported reform of the House of Lords to create a wholly directly elected second chamber.
+He also supported reform of the House of Lords to create a wholly directly elected second chamber, and a smaller House of Commons in which terms ran seven years instead of five.